 Current Datagraphic COVID-19 status – We are open.

-Week commencing 18th May 2020, there is no impact from COVID-19 to the services of Datagraphic Limited or Datagraphic Group.
+This week, commencing 10th August 2020 there is no impact from COVID-19 to the services of Datagraphic Limited or Datagraphic Group.

 Published 11th May 2020

 Our business continuity plan has been extended to take measures to provide a COVID secure workplace for employees who are unable to work from home.
 And we are supporting those who can work from home to do so.